apache/trafficcontrol/docs/source/glossary.rst

 	First-tier caches
 	First-tier cache server
 	First-tier cache servers
 		Closest to the client or end-user.
-The first tier in a :term:`Topology` is the tier that serves the client, which is typically composed of :term:`edge caches`.
+The first tier in a :term:`Topology` is the tier that serves the client, similar to the :term:`Edge-tier`.

 	forward proxy
 	forward proxies